metrico/qryn-docs/docs/guide/datasources.md

 #### Manual Provisioning
-* Log into your Grafana instance
+* Log into your Grafana or Grafana Cloud instance
 * Browse to `Configuration` > `Data Sources` via the ⚙️ icon on the left sidebar
 * Click the big `+ Add` data source button
 * Choose `Loki` from the list